dkratzert/ShelXFile/README.md

 The implementation is Python3-only and supports SHELXL after 2017 (You should not use old versions anyway).
 ShelXFile may eventually become a new heart of DSR<sup>[[2](https://github.com/dkratzert/ShelXFile/blob/master/README.md#references)]</sup> and is already used as file parser in StructureFinder<sup>[[3](https://github.com/dkratzert/ShelXFile/blob/master/README.md#references)]</sup>.

 ShelXFile always keeps the file order intact.
-Every SHELX instruction like DFIX or an atom is stored as an class object in the list ShelXlFile.\_reslist.
-When writing the ShelXlFile content to disk, it wites the \_reslist content to disk.
+Every SHELX instruction like DFIX or an atom is stored as an class object in the list ShelXFile.\_reslist.
+When writing the ShelXFile content to disk, it wites the \_reslist content to disk.

 ShelXFile tries to detect all possible syntax errors that SHELXL would not like either.
 If ShelXFile.DEBUG is True, more output about syntax and other errors are printed out.
 Otherwise, the parser is quiet except for really severe errors like a missing unit cell.